Wrinkling of an elastic sheet floating on a liquid sphere

 On the mathematical side, analysis of elastic sheets via scaling laws goes back as far as e.g.~\cite{BBCoDeMu02}.
-Motivated by the physical experiments~\cite{DaSh++11}, the first author and Kohn~\cite{BellaKohnCPAM} identified the scaling law for the first order term in the energy expansions in the case of an annular thin sheet stretched in the radial direction (see also~\cite{BellaARMA,BeMa23} for identification of the optimal prefactor and corresponding $\Gamma$-convergence result, respectively).
-While in~\cite{BBCoDeMu02,BoCoMu16,BoCoMu17} the prescribed metric was biaxial compression, the situation for compression in only one direction (the second direction being free or in tension) is completely different~\cite{BeKo14,BeKo17drapes} -- not only in terms of the scaling law (power law $h^{4/3}$ vs linear), but also in terms of very different construction of the upper bound as well as arguments for the lower bound, and also in terms of the spatial energy distribution (localized near the boundary vs relatively uniform distribution).
-While we have mentioned some, there are many other examples of prestrained elastic sheets, for example in biological applications~\cite{LeMa22}.
+Motivated by physical experiments~\cite{DaSh++11}, Kohn and the first author~\cite{BellaKohnCPAM} identified the scaling law for the first-order term in the energy expansions in the case of an annular thin sheet stretched in the radial direction (see also~\cite{BellaARMA,BeMa23} for identification of the optimal prefactor and corresponding $\Gamma$-convergence result, respectively).
+While in~\cite{BBCoDeMu02,BoCoMu16,BoCoMu17} the prescribed metric was biaxial compression, the situation for compression in only one direction (the second direction being free or in tension) is completely different~\cite{BeKo14,BeKo17drapes}---not only in terms of the scaling law (power law $h^\frac43$ vs linear), but also in terms of very different constructions of the upper bound as well as arguments for the lower bound, and also in terms of the spatial energy distribution (localized near the boundary vs relatively uniform distribution).
+Altough we have mentioned some, there are many other examples of prestrained elastic sheets, for example in biological applications~\cite{LeMa22}.

-In other instances, the incompatibility is caused by the prescribed boundary conditions instead of a non-Euclidean metric.
-In a series of works, Olbermann~\cite{Ol18,Ol19} considered a d-cone problem -- prescribing conical boundary conditions, one asks how the conical singularity gets smoothed out in order to have finite bending energy.
-The problem is very non-trivial, in particular at the level of the lower bound, since it is not even clear whether the modification of the cone should be of local nature.
+Let us also mention that, in a work on blistering of thin elastic sheets attached to a shrunk substrate~\cite{BBCoDeMu02}, the incompatibility is caused by prescribed boundary conditions rather than by the metric.
+A very different model for the deformation of thin elastic sheets (the d‑cone problem) was recently considered by Olbermann~\cite{Ol18,Ol19}, where, by prescribing conical boundary conditions, one asks how the conical singularity is smoothed out in order to obtain finite bending energy.
+The problem is highly non‑trivial, particularly at the level of the lower bound, since it is not even clear whether the modification of the cone should be of local nature.